ghassanmas/faraj.io/README.md

 All code of this project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 All content of project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+[^1]: Please note 'open source' and 'FOSS' have a complicated relation, _not necessarily every open source is FOSS_.
+It depends on license, and who you ask...
+Also by FOSS, FOSS (the software foundation) or the term free/libre and open source?.

+[^2]: Free as from libre, which might or might not be free from price.